- Credit card debt consolidation

 You can use Credible to request personalized rates from the best personal loan companies, including LendingClub.
-Credible’s process uses a soft credit inquiry that doesn’t affect your credit score when checking to see what rates you prequalify for and you can see rates in just minutes.
+Credible’s process uses a soft credit inquiry that doesn’t affect your credit score when checking to see what rates you prequalify for, and you can see your rates in just minutes.

 Learn More: Personal Loans for Fair Credit